Top 10 Baby Products every Parent ought to have - Part 1

 There are infinite options, from basic, inexpensive baths to jacuzzi-style tubs with built-in jets and electronic scales, via free-standing, folding and inflatable options.
 It all depends on what you’re looking for and how much you’re willing to spend.

-However, if you’re looking for something fairly basic and inexpensive (like I was) that makes bathtime hassle-free by keeping your baby safe and your back and arms ache free, I would definitely recommend the Tippitoes Mini Bath.
+However, if you’re looking for something fairly basic and inexpensive (like I was) that makes bathtime hassle-free by keeping your baby safe and your back and arms ache free, I would definitely recommend the Nuby Newborn Baby Bath.

 The back has a soft foam headrest and is slightly reclined to allow your baby to sit back comfortably, whilst the built-in support seat stops him or her from sliding down into the water.

 Our kids loved it!
-We used it from 0-7 months so it was well worth the £10 spend!
-A separate bath stand is available but we found it less messy to keep the baby bath in the bathtub.
+We used it from 0-7 months so it was well worth the spend!

-Alternatively, for £25 [actually seems to be £20.79 on Shnuggle site atm - bargain!] you can get the Shnuggle Baby Bath, which has the added benefit of being more compact so it fits in most kitchen sinks and takes up less storage space.
+Alternatively, for £25 you can get the Shnuggle Baby Bath with Plug & Foam Bakrest, which has the added benefit of being more compact so it fits in most kitchen sinks and takes up less storage space.
+Currently sold out on the Schnuggle website but available on Amazon.co.uk.

 Neither my husband nor I really trusted ourselves with the “dip your elbow in the bath to check the water temperature” technique so with our first baby we always used a bath thermometer.